-If $MSVC_VERSION$ is not set, SCons will (by default) select the latest version of Visual C/C++ installed on your system.
+If \$MSVC_VERSION is not set, SCons will (by default) select the latest version of Visual C/C++ installed on your system.
 If the specified version isn't installed, tool initialization will fail.
 This variable must be passed as an argument to the Environment() constructor; setting it later has no effect.
-Set it to an unexpected value (e.g. "XXX") to see the valid values on your system.